ZK Dispute Game

 • The verifier address comes from gameArgs, managed by OPCM.
 Governance controls upgrades.

-• The IZKVerifier interface intentionally decouples the game from any specific proving system, enabling a verifier swap without redeploying the game implementation.
+• The IZKVerifier interface intentionally decouples the game from any specific proving system.
+A verifier can be swapped without redeploying the game implementation.

 aZKG-002: Absolute Prestate Uniquely Identifies the ZK Program